patrickuhlmann/patrickuhlmann.github.io/README.md

 bundle exec jekyll serve
 ```

-Not Jerkyll does not work with Ruby 3.0 as of 28.09.2021
+Note Jerkyll does not work with Ruby 3.0 as of 28.09.2021

 It will then be available under http://localhost:4000